lk-geimfari/mimesis/README.md

 ```

 ## Contributing
 Your contributions are always welcome!
-Please take a look at the [contribution](https://github.com/lk-geimfari/elizabeth/blob/master/CONTRIBUTING.md) guidelines first.
+Please take a look at the [contribution](https://github.com/lk-geimfari/elizabeth/blob/master/CONTRIBUTING.md) guidelines first it is very important.
 [Here](https://github.com/lk-geimfari/elizabeth/blob/master/CONTRIBUTORS.md) you can look a list of our contributors.

 ## License
 Elizabeth is licensed under the MIT License.
 See [LICENSE](https://github.com/lk-geimfari/elizabeth/blob/master/LICENSE) for more information.